shrutib55/robinhoodex/README.md

 ---
 Robinhood is a trading platform created in 2013 with the intent of making trading available to the masses.
 While it is a relatively new company, Robinhood has achieved success in disrupting the financial sector by providing inexpensive services that are eassily accessible by a mobile platform.
-This sets Robinhood apart from its competitors who use PC platforms, by attracting a larger millenial base.
+This sets Robinhood apart from its competitors who use PC platforms, as a mobile app attracts a larger millenial base.